Canadian Authors Association: History

 The Canadian Authors Association was founded in 1921.
 The founding organizers included John Murray Gibbon, Bernard Keble Sandwell, Stephen Leacock, and Pelham Edgar.
 By the end of its first year the organization had more than 700 members.

 In its early years the association was known for its conservative views on literature and its support of traditional writing genres, including colourful idealized stories in quaint local settings.
 Local chapters of the CAA organized activities to encourage and develop the skills of Canadian writers, including study groups, readings, and workshops.

 In 1919, the CAA founded a magazine, Canadian Bookman.
 In 1936, the association founded Canadian Poetry, edited by E. J. Pratt.

-The association founded the Governor General's Awards in 1937, Canada's highest literary award, as well as the Canadian Authors Association Awards.
+The Canadian Authors Association discussed the idea of awards with Governor General Lord Tweedsmuir (1935-1940) who approved the use of the name of his office in the establishment of the Governor General's Awards in 1936, the first ones being awarded in 1937.
+They remain Canada's highest literary award, as well as the Canadian Authors Association Awards.